Sociability is an Economic Engine

 Safe and Vibrant Nightlife

-Entertainment is now the largest trend
+Entertainment is among the greatest

 in retailing and urban redevelopment, and is credited